Rrrlang/spec/README.md

 ### How it works

-The universal Turing machine reads a description of a Turing machine encoded as a Rrr program and simulates it.
+The universal Turing machine reads a description of a Turing machine encoded in Rrr and simulates it.

 In each state *q<sub>i</sub>* with the current symbol *s* on the tape, the universal machine searches for a command with the starting state *q<sub>i</sub>* and the read